Title |

 My “Why” |

 I have lifelong family connections to the IDD community.
 My brother was diagnosed with IDD at a young age, and I grew up watching our parents advocate for his support needs.
 My own support needs became clearer as I got older, and my experience advocating for my brother helped me advocate for myself.
-Now, my identity as a self-advocate informs both my relationships and career goals.
-My future counseling practice will be neurodiversity-affirming and IDD-inclusive. |
+Now, I have the language to own my identity as a self-advocate.
+This identity plays a large role in my relationships and career goals.
+I work hard to be the neurodiversity-affirming, IDD-inclusive counselor my brother and I needed as young people. |

 About Me |

-I am a third-year graduate student studying Mental Health Counseling and Drama Therapy.
+I recently earned my Master’s degree in Mental Health Counseling and Drama Therapy.
+Drama therapists use theatre practices like roleplay, improv games, script writing, and performance in a therapy setting.
 My interest in drama therapy started in high school, which led me to study theatre and psychology in college.
 I interned at arts camps and summer school programs serving young people with disabilities, trauma, high support needs, and neurodiverse youth.
-As a counselor, I want to help young people experience agency and freedom through play. |
+As a drama therapist, I want to help people experience agency, freedom, and joy through play.
+In my free time, I enjoy cooking and baking, playing board games, and watching TV with my cats, Bandit and Matilda. |

 How I Can Help |